montisan/WVJSBridge/README.md

 ## Notes

-JavaScript bridge between native (iOS) and JavaScript, optimizing the WebViewJavascriptBridge(https://github.com/marcuswestin/WebViewJavascriptBridge).
+JavaScript bridge between native (iOS) and JavaScript, it modifies and optimizes the [WebViewJavascriptBridge](https://github.com/marcuswestin/WebViewJavascriptBridge).